nus-cs2103-AY2324S2/tp/docs/UserGuide.md

 Format: `import i/FILEPATH`

+Example:

+`import i/C:/Users/alk/Downloads/avengersassemble.csv`

-> A success message for the above command will be shown as followed, indicating the filepath that has been imported:
+> A success message for the above command will be shown as followed, indicating the filepath that has been imported and showing all imported contacts:
 >
 > ![import success message](images/success_images/import_success.png)